DarkEnergySurvey/bpz/validation/readme.txt

 This will run all of the battery of tests, which are related to point predictions, and are found in the testConfig/ directory on each of the input files.
 It will also check that the fits files are formatted correctly, with the column names required by the tests.

-3) %>./photoz_metrics.py  PathToPointPredictions1.fits PathToPointPredictions2.fits ...
+3) %>./photoz_metrics.py  pdfFilePredictions.hdf5

+This will run all of the battery of pdf tests, such as ks-tests etc.

 For a detailed walkthrough of the code, run the ipython notebook
 %>ipython notebook